amakarudze/activity_generator/README.md

 To add an activity, make a `POST` request to`http://127.0.0.1:8000/activities/` with a payload that has `name`, `nature` and `tag`.
 The value of the tag should be a primary key (integer).

+Alternatively, you can log in with your superuser account in the API's admin section using the URL `http://127.0.0.1:8000/admin/` and add tags and activities from there.

 ### Getting activities to do when bored
 To get suggestions of activities you can do when you're bored, you can send a `GET` request to `http://127.0.0.1/activities/` and get a list of all activities you have saved.
 To get activities with a particular `name` or `nature`, make `GET` requests with the following parameters respectively:
 * `http://127.0.0.1/activities/?name=hiking`